JNPauli/Emotional_Machines/README.md

 ## Overview
-This repository contains the code and everything else relevant for my master thesis in the faculty for Psychological Methods with Interdisciplinary Focus
+This repository contains the code, data(?) and documentation progress for my master thesis in the faculty for Psychological Methods with Interdisciplinary Focus.
+Aim of the master thesis is to compare the variability for the assessment of emotional valence in images between machine learning algorithms and human ratings.

+## Structure
+For now only the [open-lab-notebook](https://github.com/JNPauli/Protect_app_master_thesis/tree/main/open-lab-notebook) is filled with information, as the data and code folder have no content yet.